umustdye/Uber-tastic-Travels/README.md

 - Your device may require this command to save data to file without crashing.
 This will expand the amount of memory the program has access to.
 > $env:NODE_OPTIONS="--max-old-space-size=4096"

+### Running Test Files

+- Run the following command in the terminal
+> npm install --save-dev jest

 ### Installing the datasets

 - download all the datasets [here](https://drive.google.com/drive/u/3/folders/1_u6Z-ZV5rL95LQMRHPuvhntG_-pJlbWG)